Bing (bread): Types

-The Yuèbǐng (月餅; mooncakes), whilst sharing the name bing, is really a baked sweet pastry usually produced and eaten at the mid-autumn festival.
-Some other dessert bings are "Wife" cake (老婆饼), which contains winter melon, and the sweetened version of 1000 layer cake (千层饼) which contains tianmianjiang, sugar, and five spice or cinnamon.
+The Yuèbǐng (月餅; mooncakes) is really a baked sweet pastry usually produced and eaten at the mid-autumn festival.
+Some other dessert bings are "Wife" cake (老婆餅), which contains wintermelon, and the sweetened version of 1000 layer cake (千層餅) which contains tianmianjiang, sugar, and five spice or cinnamon.

 Bings are also eaten in other East Asian cultures, the most common being the Korean Jeon which often contain seafood.

 In Japan, the character 餅 usually refers to mochi (glutinous rice cakes), but is also used for some other foods including senbei (煎餅) rice crackers, written with the same characters as but quite different from jianbing.
-Most Japanese bing-type cooked wheat cakes, both sweet and savoury, are instead called yaki (焼き), as in dorayaki, taiyaki, okonomiyaki, etc.
+Most Japanese bing-type cakes are instead called yaki (焼き), as in dorayaki, taiyaki, okonomiyaki, etc.